Utrum/ac-insight-docker/README.md

 cd ..
 ./insight-start.sh OOT
 ```
+4. Customize your UI repo.
+Restart the container to see the changes.

+The following steps apply only if you don't have already a daemon running:

-4. Run your daemon start script (credentials used by insight are defined here): `./oot-start-daemon.sh` (we made this one for OOT.)
+5. Run your daemon start script (credentials used by insight are defined here): `./oot-start-daemon.sh` (we made this one for OOT.)
-5. Wait until it's fully synchronized.
+6. Wait until it's fully synchronized.
-6. Customize your UI repo.